Gators Look to Upset No. 12 Auburn - ESPN 98.1 FM - 850 AM WRUF

 Not only did they beat the 16th-ranked Crimson Tide, they almost hung up a 100 points and beat them by 18 points.

-As for the Gators, the squad was on a four game winning streak.
-That streak included a win against Quad-1 win against Kentucky.
+As for the Gators (15-7, 5-4), the squad was on a four-game winning streak, which included a Quad-1 win against Kentucky.

 Final